joeynmt/joeynmt/docs/source/tutorial.rst

-This will train a model on the reverse data specified in the config, validate on validation data, and store model parameters, vocabularies, validation outputs and a small number of attention plots in the ``reverse_model`` directory.
+This will train a model on the reverse data specified in the config, validate on validation data, and store model parameters, vocabularies, validation outputs and a small number of attention plots in the ``models/reverse_rnn`` directory.

 .. note::